 How to Find Sessions in Google Analytics

-To see how many sessions your site earned in a set period:
+To see how many sessions your site got over a given period in Universal Analytics:

-- In the Overview report, Google Analytics displays the total number of sessions per specified period.
+In the “Overview” report, Universal Analytics displays the total number of sessions for a given period.

 How to Use Google Analytics Sessions with Semrush

-The Organic Traffic Insights tool can also provide data on the “not provided” keywords that Google Analytics can't report on.
+Organic Traffic Insights can also provide data on the “not provided” keywords that GA can't report on.

-Combining data from three powerful sources means access to accurate data that can help you improve your SERP rankings and user experience.
+Combining data from these powerful sources means access to accurate data that can help you improve your organic search rankings and user experience.

-Once set up, the tool can grab metrics for each of your landing pages:
+Once you’ve set it up, the tool can provide metrics for each of your landing pages.